-At Kaiser Permanente School of Medicine, we welcome students from all backgrounds and with various life experiences, including those who have or may develop a disability.
+At the Kaiser Permanente Bernard J. Tyson School of Medicine, we welcome students from all backgrounds and with various life experiences, including those who have or may develop a disability.

 Our Catalog explains these requirements.
 They cover seven areas: general functions, communication, cognitive ability, observation, motor, behavioral and social attributes, and legal and ethical standards.